 College vs. University: What’s the Difference?

-• Colleges and universities primarily differ in program offerings and degree types.
+- Colleges and universities primarily differ in the programs and degree types they offer.

-• "University" refers to larger institutions offering both undergraduate and graduate programs.
+- “University” typically refers to a larger institution offering both undergraduate and graduate programs.

-• "College" refers to community colleges, technical schools, and liberal arts colleges.
+- “College” generally refers to a community college, technical school, or liberal arts college.

 What's the difference between "college" and "university"?
 In the U.S., the two terms are often used interchangeably to refer to higher education institutions, creating confusion for students and parents alike.

-For prospective international students especially, understanding the differences between the two words is essential, as the meaning of "college" varies across regions and languages.
-This confusion between the terms may even lead some students to overlook institutions with the "college" label and instead consider only universities.
+For prospective international students especially, understanding the differences between the two words is essential, as the meaning of “college” varies across regions and languages.
+This confusion between terms may even lead some students to overlook institutions with “college” in their name.

 While both institution types offer undergraduate education, students should be aware of the key differences between the two to help them decide which type of education to pursue.